 The difference between truths known by finite analysis and truths only knowable by infinite analysis grounds Leibniz's account of free will, which is central to his rejection of Spinoza's philosophy.
-For now, we should pursue the method of analysis.
+Both kinds of Leibnizian analysis, completed, will lead to basic truths.

-The basic truths are known according to PC, since their denial is an explicit contradiction.
-The denial of complex claims will lead to a contradiction once we analyze the complex claim into its simpler components.
+The basic truths are known according to PC.

+Their denials are explicit contradictions and we can see them immediately, as when we deny our own existence of the self-identify of any object.

+The denials of complex claims will also lead to contraditions but they are not so obvious.

-There is no explicit contradiction in M.
+We must analyze the complex claim into its simpler components to reveal the contradiction.
+So there is no explicit contradiction in M.